 Single-sourcing and content management are key concepts in technical writing, concepts which need to be understood and then explained to other stakeholders.
 This course reviews the principles of content management, information modeling and single-sourcing already introduced in courses like COMM 1260 and COMM 2206, and discusses the advantages and demands of single-sourcing within the context of the wider organization or client base.
 (1.5 Credits)

 This ONLINE course uses online learning approaches and BCIT’s online learning platform D2L for all six sessions.
 NOTE: The classes are online classes, but they are NOT self-paced: you will have readings, discussions, peer review, and assignments to complete each week as scheduled (although you do *not* have to be online at a particular time or on a particular day).
 Your weekly participation is essential to succeed in this course.
 You must have an e-mail address, internet access, and access to a computer capable of downloading documents and visiting websites.
 BCIT's online learning platform D2L also has browser requirements.
-There is a Required textbook for this course.
-You may purchase your textbook by visiting the DTC Bookstore in person or you may choose to purchase this text in print or as an eBook through a vendor unaffiliated with BCIT (note that BCIT is not responsible for textbooks or eBooks purchased from unaffiliated vendors and cannot offer technical or other assistance with textbooks or eBooks purchased off campus).
+There is a required textbook for this course.
+You may purchase the hard copy textbook through the BCIT Bookstore website at www.bcitbookstore.ca/distance/ or as an eBook through a vendor unaffiliated with BCIT (note that BCIT is not responsible for textbooks or eBooks purchased from unaffiliated vendors and cannot offer technical or other assistance with textbooks or eBooks purchased off campus).

 Upon successful completion of this course, students will be able to: